ippontech/blog-usa/posts/kotlin-like-java-but-better-1.md

 a very similar coding experience to Java, but with changes that consistently improve the development experience and allow me to focus on solving problems.

-Spend an hour or two going through the Kotlin Koans, and I guarentee you will also begin noticing these small differences.
-Once you're ready to begin working with Kotlin, you can write projects from scratch in Kotlin, or utilize Kotlin's deep interoperatabiliy with Java.
-As long as you're working with Java 6 or higher, it's as simple as adding the Kotlin complier to your project and beginning to write Kotlin classes.
+Spend an hour or two going through the Kotlin Koans, and I guarantee you will also begin noticing these small differences.
+Once you're ready to begin working with Kotlin, you can write projects from scratch in Kotlin, or utilize Kotlin's deep interoperability with Java.
+As long as you're working with Java 6 or higher, it's as simple as adding the Kotlin compiler to your project and beginning to write Kotlin classes.

-Check out part two of this blog coming soon to walk through converting an existing Spring Boot application written in Java to Kotlin!
+Check out part two of this blog coming soon to walk through converting an existing Spring Boot application from Java to Kotlin!